nginxinc/nginx-basics-workshops/lab3/readme.md

 *NOTE:*  If you have a real TLS cert and key issued by a Certificate Authority, you can use those files in this exercise if you like, just copy them to the docker container, and use the configuration commands below.

 1. Docker Exec into your nginx-oss container as before.
-Change to the `/etc/nginx/conf.d` folder, and make a copy of your existing cars.example.com.conf file.
-Keep both files for your reference for later if needed.
-You will edit this new file, to add and change NGINX parameters to use TLS:

-    ```bash
-    cd /etc/nginx/conf.d
-    cp cars.example.com.conf tls-cars.example.com.conf

-    ```

 1. Using VI, make the following changes to your tls-cars.example.com.conf file: